TinyPin146/cvReactProjectTOP/README.md

 4. Experiment with reusable input component and data vis.
 5. Created CV component.
 Realized i need three more components.
 6. Created basicCVSection comp. data now shows up from those form fields
+7. Created other sections and gave them a base style
+8. Added buttons that show up on hover